Note: Answers to FAQs about careers in heritage crime research can be found here: click click!

 16. Why don’t you have comments enabled?

 17. Where exactly are you from?

 Well I’m not Dutch!
 I am a USA-en and a naturalis[z]ed Brit who lives in Maastricht.
 Columbus, Georgia is your answer.
 I’m a peach.
-However I’ve lived in Boston, Cambridge (UK and US), and Glasgow for extended periods of time with longish stints in New Zealand, Ecuador, Bolivia, Belize, and Guatemala.
+However I’ve lived in Boston, Cambridge (UK and US), and Glasgow for extended periods of time before the Netherlands, with longish stints in New Zealand, Ecuador, Bolivia, Belize, and Guatemala.